JulOuellet/.config/README.md

 ## Nvim
 In the nvim folder are the config files for my current Neovim configuration.
-It is highly modular and built from scratch using exlusively the lightweigbt Lua scripting language.
+It is highly modular and built from scratch using exlusively the Lua scripting language.

 ### Change colorscheme